mannyrayner/C-LARA/docs/ongoing_activities.md

 **UniSA server**

-The current provision deployment of C-LARA on Heroku is adequate for internal testing, but too slow for public use.
+The current provisional deployment of C-LARA on Heroku is adequate for internal testing, but too slow for public use.
 We are deploying a faster version on a UniSA server, with the intention of going live in October/November 2023.

 **Multi-words**